qulle/wikis/wiki-commands.md

-# CMD and PowerShell commands
+# CMD, PowerShell and Bash commands
 A living document with useful commands (Windows 10), not intended as a complete command reference.